caseyavila/mini-compiler/README.md

 # mini-compiler
-Compiler for a c-like language
+Compiler for a C-like language